GATHERING & SCATTERING

 Contact Adam Huschka at email@example.com

-Middle School students (6th-8th grade) gather at 326 Fuller Avenue.
-Doors open at 6.45pm (not before) and we're asking you please pick your student up at 8.15pm.
+Middle School students (6th-8th grade) gather at 326 Fuller St. Doors open at 6.45pm (not before) and we're asking you please pick your student up at 8.15pm.
 For the sake of leaders, we need all students picked up no later than 8.30pm.
-Middle school gatherings will be the 1st, 2nd and 3rd Wednesdays of every month - same time and place.
+Middle School gatherings will be the 1st, 2nd and 3rd Wednesdays of every month - same time and place.

-Middle School is led by Dave and JaLina Collins, Scott and Hannah Drga, and Grace Bender.
+Middle School is led by Nathan & Jill Bilyeu, Troy Shockley, JaLina Collins, Scott & Hannah Drga, and Grace Bender.

 Contact Adam Huschka at firstname.lastname@example.org